Mercedes Moné: Hiatus and renewed alliance with Bayley (2019–2020)

 The following day, Banks cancelled an appearance on the morning talk show Wendy at the last minute.
-Throughout the following week, speculation from dirt sheets emerged that she was looking to quit the company due to her longstanding frustrations with WWE.
+Throughout the week, speculation from dirt sheets emerged that she was looking to quit the company due to her longstanding frustrations with WWE.
 Banks held the impression that she and Bayley were going to have a long title reign to bring credibility to the WWE Women's Tag Team Championship, with the two allegedly not being informed until the last minute that they would be dropping the titles at WrestleMania.
 Her talk show cancellation was reported to be due to a personal matter.
-As she'd been dealing with depression, she asked Vince McMahon for her release.
+As she had been dealing with depression, she asked Vince McMahon for her release.
 While McMahon denied her request, he granted Banks time off to reconsider her career.

-After a four-month hiatus, Banks returned and was pared with Bayley, both as heels.
+After a four-month hiatus, Banks returned and was paired with Bayley, both as heels.
 Upon her return, Banks reignited her feud with Raw Women's Champion Becky Lynch, leading to a Raw Women's Championship match at Clash of Champions.
 At the event, Banks took a win via disqualification, however, Lynch retained.
 Their feud eventually led to the second ever women's Hell in a Cell match at the titular event, in which Banks was unsuccessful in winning the title.
 After she was drafted to the SmackDown brand as part of the 2019 draft, she then went on another brief hiatus from TV due to injuring her tailbone.
 When she returned, she was named captain of the SmackDown women's team, leading into Survivor Series.
 At the pay-per-view, Banks was the last woman standing for the SmackDown brand in the Women's Survivor Series match, but was pinned by Rhea Ripley from Team NXT, who won the match.
 At WrestleMania 36, she participated in a fatal five-way elimination match for Bayley's SmackDown Women's Championship, where the champion retained.